 Please supply expected estimates.
-Indicate matrix type and indicate high fat (>5%) and high protein (>20%) samples.
-Indicate whether the sample contains fructans (inulin or fructooligosaccarides (FOS)), or psyllium, flax and gum (i.e. guar gum).
+Indicate matrix type and indicate if samples are high fat (>5%).
+Indicate whether the sample contains fructans (inulin or fructooligosaccarides (FOS)) or psyllium, flax and gum (i.e. guar gum).

-Measures total dietary fiber including resistant starch and low molecular weight non-digestible oligosaccharides of DP =3.
-If a breakout of soluble and insoluble fiber as well as total dietary fiber is desired, please choose our Total, Soluble, and Insoluble Dietary Fiber Rapid method.
+Measures total dietary fiber, including resistant starch and low molecular weight non-digestible oligosaccharides of DP =3.
+If a breakout of soluble and insoluble fiber as well as total dietary fiber is desired, please choose our Total, Soluble, and Insoluble Dietary Fiber Rapid Integrated method.

 Please include notification for samples containing DP2 and DP3 carbohydrates (Isomalto-oligosaccharides (IMO), Maltiltol, Lactose).

-Dietary Fiber is the portion of the carbohydrates which is not digested in the human gut.
+Dietary Fiber is the portion of the carbohydrates not digested in the human gut.
 It is composed of both soluble and insoluble components.
-High-fat (>5%) and high-protein (>20%, depending on matrix) samples require special handling.
+High-fat (>5%) samples require special handling.